Do the maths: Is there a market position from solving this hard problem?

 One tonne of CO₂ emitted in 1990 caused approximately US$180 in global damages by 2020.
 That same tonne will cause an additional US$1,840 through to 2100.
 The historical damage was less than 10% of the total debt.

-Aramco’s 1988 to 2015 emissions alone represent an estimated US$3 trillion in cumulative global damages realised by 2020, rising more than 20-fold to US$64 trillion by the end of the century if those emissions remain in the atmosphere (Burke et al., 2026).
+Aramco’s 1988 to 2015 emissions alone represent an estimated US$3 trillion in cumulative global damages realised by 2020 - roughly eight years of company revenue - rising more than 20-fold to US$64 trillion by the end of the century if those emissions remain in the atmosphere (Burke et al., 2026).

 The distributional picture is clear.
-Per-capita emissions data from global inequality research (Chancel et al.) places the top 0.1% of global emitters at over 290 tonnes of CO₂ per person per year; the poorest 50% at roughly 0.7 tonnes.
-Applying the Burke central social cost to those figures produces approximately US$294,000 in annual damages caused per person in the top 0.1%, against roughly US$740 per person in the poorest 50%.
+Per-capita emissions data from global inequality research (Chancel et al., World Inequality Lab) places the top 0.1% of global emitters at over 290 tonnes of CO₂ per person per year; the poorest 50% at roughly 0.7 tonnes.
+Applying the Burke central social cost to those figures produces approximately US$294,000 in annual damages caused per person in the top 0.1%, against roughly US$710 per person in the poorest 50%.
 A 400-to-1 ratio, between the populations that contribute most and the populations that bear the consequences most heavily.

 Monitoring is now satellite-native.
-Commercial archived imagery now costs approximately US$13 per square kilometre, with fresh tasking at US$20 to 30 per square kilometre for sub-metre resolution (Planet, Maxar, Airbus 2025 price tiers).
+Commercial archived imagery now costs in the range of US$10–20 per square kilometre, with fresh tasking typically in the range of US$20–40 per square kilometre for sub‑metre resolution (Planet, Maxar, Airbus 2025 price tiers).
 A decade ago, that capability sat exclusively with institutional field missions and cost orders of magnitude more.

 Verification is now cognitively cheap.
-Frontier-equivalent inference costs have fallen roughly 95% or more between early 2024 and early 2026 (Epoch AI and Artificial Analysis tracking).
+Frontier‑equivalent inference costs have fallen in the range of 90–95% between early 2024 and early 2026, across multiple benchmark series (Epoch AI and Artificial Analysis tracking).
 The cognitive layer required to process and verify disclosure data at scale now costs almost nothing at the margin.
 Digital identity registration has fallen from over US$20 per person to under US$1 per person at national scale (World Bank ID4D benchmarks), making it possible to attach verified emissions data to specific transactions, assets, and producers.

 Put both curves in the same frame and a specific claim becomes possible for the first time.

 That is a Crossover Point.
 The Burke paper, published in March 2026, is what makes it calculable.
-And because the Outcome Unit, one verified tonne, is the same across every sector where carbon is embedded, the addressable market sits beyond one industry.
+The framework’s own contribution, in the authors’ words, is that the approach “aligns the financial accounting framework of L&D with the existing SC‑CO₂ framework.”
+That alignment is what turns a contested number into something legible to courts, disclosure regimes, and insurance underwriters – and it is what Diffenbaugh himself signals when he notes that the work clarifies “the cost‑benefit analysis of potential solutions.”
+The number is no longer just a damages estimate.
+It is a basis for calculating whether a given response is worth doing.
+And because the Outcome Unit – one verified tonne – is the same across every sector where carbon is embedded, the addressable market sits beyond one industry.
 It is the full global economy, priced at the full social cost of emissions, rising on a measured trajectory.

 For the first time, a market position in carbon can be calculated.
 The number is large, the number is global, and the number is conservative.